Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 The challenge was huge, but we're excited about the benefits this brings to Azure App Services and our customers:

-* Almost 80% improvement in throughput in performance tests designed to isolate the benefits
+* Almost 80% improvement in throughput in performance tests designed to isolate the benefits.
-* Greener Azure data centers from significantly decreased per-request CPU usage
+* Greener Azure data centers from significantly decreased per-request CPU usage.
-* Support for modern protocols like HTTP/3
+* Support for modern protocols like HTTP/3.
 * Support for new customer scenarios such as gRPC applications, per-host cipher suite configuration, custom error pages, and more.

 ## Introduction